ethansnyder4/EthanSnyder/README.md

 # EthanSnyder
-A driven and analytical business analytics graduate student with a strong foundation in finance from the College of William & Mary, I bring a unique blend of technical skill and strategic thinking to problem-solving.
-With hands-on experience in data analysis, visualization, and predictive modeling, I’ve tackled real-world projects in commercial real estate valuation, commodity portfolio management, and public-sector budgeting.
+I'm a current Master of Science in Business Analytics (MSBA) student with a background in finance from the College of William & Mary, where I also competed as a Division I student-athlete on the baseball team.
+My academic and athletic experiences have shaped a disciplined, team-oriented mindset and a strong foundation in both quantitative analysis and strategic thinking.

-My work reflects a deep understanding of financial principles, statistical modeling, and data storytelling, backed by tools like Python, Excel, Tableau, and Alteryx.
-I thrive in collaborative environments and value clarity, structure, and continuous improvement.
-Whether optimizing milk routes for supply chains or analyzing COVID-era cheese pricing for retailers, I approach every challenge with curiosity and commitment.

-I’m currently exploring opportunities to grow as a financial or business analyst, where I can apply data-driven insights to support smarter decision-making and long-term value creation.
+I’m passionate about applying data-driven insights to solve real-world problems in business analytics and finance.
+With interests spanning financial modeling, valuation, and data visualization, I’m actively developing the technical and analytical skills needed to drive smart, impactful decisions in dynamic environments.